 One filter simulates the low-frequency resonance, and the other simulates the high frequency resonance.

-The Cabinet pot allows the response of the two filters to be continuously blended from one extreme to the other.
+The Voice pot allows the response of the two filters to be continuously blended from one extreme to the other.

 As it is turned CCW, resistance around R8 increases while that around R9 progressively decreases.

 This has the effect of raising the resonant frequency of the lower hump while lowering the upper hump, as well as increasing the Q, as shown in the graph on the right.